-3.1 A tale of three Nobel Laureates
+3.1 Material access through restriction enzymes: a tale of three Noble Laureates

-The 'restriction-modification system' (RM-system) is a mechanism of defence of bacteria used against bacteriophages (a virus infecting and replicating in bacteria).
-Such a mechanism of defence works as follows (see Figure 2).
+The restriction-modification system (RM-system) is a mechanism of defense of bacteria used against bacteriophages (i.e. a virus infecting and replicating in bacteria).
+Such a mechanism of defense works as follows (see Figure 2).
 First, a bacteriophage invades a bacterium (from now on, the host cell).
 Once this happens, the host cell stimulates the production of two types of enzymes.
-The first is called 'restriction enzyme'.
-A restriction enzyme (type II) cleaves DNA at specific sites.
+The first is called restriction enzyme.
+A restriction enzyme (type II6) cleaves DNA at specific sites.
 This means that it cuts only specific short sequences of DNA.
 Therefore, restriction enzymes 'recognize' DNA sequences of the invading entities, and by cleaving they block the invasion.
 However, a restriction enzyme does not distinguish between the DNA of the bacteriophage and the DNA of the host cell.
 Hence, restriction enzymes may also cleave the DNA of the host cell.
-For this reason, the host cell stimulates the production of another enzyme, called 'modification enzyme'.
+For this reason, the host cell stimulates the production of another enzyme, called modification enzyme.
 This enzyme methylates the DNA of the host cell where the restriction enzyme would cleave.
 By doing that, the specific DNA locus of the host cell is not recognized by the restriction enzyme.
 Werner Arber, Hamilton Smith and Daniel Nathans were awarded the Nobel Prize in 1978 for the characterization of this phenomenon and its exploitation.
 Yet, Arber and Smith on the one hand, and Nathans on the other were awarded the prize for different reasons, which in part reflect the distinction between 'models of' and 'models for'.